brittneyleighb/java-for-haters/java-for-the-haters.md

 ### What Makes Java Special (And By Special, We Mean Painful)

-Java's philosophy can be summarized as: **"If it can be made more complicated, it should be."** Here's what makes Java uniquely frustrating:
+Java's philosophy can be summarized as: **"Can it BE any more complicated?
+YES."** Here's what makes Java uniquely frustrating:

 #### 1. 🎭 Verbosity as a Virtue